atteneder/glTFast/Documentation~/ImportRuntime.md

 ## Runtime Loading via Component

 Add a `GltfAsset` component to a GameObject.
+It offers a lot of settings for import and instantiation.

 ![GltfAsset component][gltfasset_component]